-Students may remove face coverings to eat and drink and when they can be physically distanced outside.
+Students may remove face coverings to eat and drink.
 If students need a "mask break" they will be taken outside or to a large, well ventilated room where there is sufficient space to ensure more than six feet of physical distance between people.